 6. Exceeded Maximum Upload File Size

-Your WordPress site has a limit for how big the files you can upload can be.
+Your WordPress site has a limit on how big the files you can upload can be.
 If you try to upload a file that’s too large, you’ll get an error message.
 To check your limit, follow these steps:

-• Firstly, go to your WordPress dashboard.
+- Firstly, go to your WordPress dashboard.

-• Then navigate to the Media section and click “Add New.”
+- Then navigate to the Media section and click “Add New.”

-• Look for the maximum file size limit displayed.
+- Look for the maximum file size limit displayed.
 This is the largest file you can upload.

-• If you need to upload larger files, consider these options:
+- If you need to upload larger files, consider these options:

-• File Compression: If increasing the limit isn’t possible, consider compressing your files before uploading them to reduce their size.
+- File Compression: If increasing the limit isn’t possible, consider compressing your files before uploading them to reduce their size.

 7. Maximum Execution Time Exceeded